Kieran-Lynn/tap-mixpanel/README.md

     › tap-mixpanel --config config.json --state state.json >> state.json
     › tail -1 state.json > state.json.tmp && mv state.json.tmp state.json
     ```

+     **Keep in mind that if you use this feature you'll need to update the end-date in the config or else you'll end up pulling data from only one day.**

 ### Limitations